Increasing the Utility of Synthetic Images through Chamfer Guidance

 \section{Conclusion}

-{ We introduced Chamfer Guidance, a novel training-free approach for improving the utility of synthetic data generated by conditional image models.
-By leveraging a small set of exemplar real images to guide the generation process, our method effectively balances quality and diversity while addressing distribution shifts between synthetic and real data distributions.
-Experimental results on ImageNet-1k and geo-diversity benchmarks demonstrate that Chamfer Guidance achieves state-of-the-art performance, and scales its effectiveness as the number of exemplars increases.
-Additionally, our synthetic data can be used in downstram applications as a synthetic data source.
-Furthermore, our approach eliminates the computational overhead associated with CFG, reducing computational requirements while maintaining superior performance in terms of quality and diversity.
-These contributions advance the field of synthetic data generation and demonstrate that thoughtfully designed guidance mechanisms can unlock the full potential of conditional image generative models for downstream machine learning applications.\looseness-1
+{ We introduced Chamfer Guidance, a novel training-free approach to improve the utility of synthetic data from conditional image models.
+By leveraging a small set of exemplar real images to guide the generation process, our method balances quality and diversity while addressing distribution shifts between synthetic and real data.
+Experimental results on ImageNet-1k and geo-diversity benchmarks show Chamfer Guidance achieves state-of-the-art performance and scales its effectiveness as exemplars increase.
+Additionally, our synthetic data can be used in downstream applications.
+Furthermore, our approach eliminates the computational overhead of CFG, reducing computational requirements while maintaining superior performance in quality and diversity.
+These contributions advance synthetic data generation and demonstrate that thoughtfully designed guidance can unlock the full potential of conditional image generative models for downstream applications.

-\pp{Limitations.} We build our evaluation of reference-based diversity and quality on automated metrics, which inherit intrinsic biases, \eg the distribution of the dataset we compare against, or the reliance on pre-existing feature extractors, which might or might not capture subtle differences.
-We rely on previous works to provide the most accurate metrics as possible, although these metrics are statistical aggregators and do not account for individual preferences.\looseness-1
+\pp{Limitations.} Our evaluation of reference-based diversity and quality is built on automated metrics, which inherit intrinsic biases, \eg, the distribution of the dataset we compare against, or the reliance on pre-existing feature extractors that might not capture subtle differences.
+While we rely on previous works to provide the most accurate metrics possible, these are statistical aggregators and do not account for individual preferences.
+Currently, our approach is designed for class-conditional models and does not directly support text-to-image generation.
+This limitation opens up several exciting avenues for future work.
+To extend our method to text-to-image models, we envision a retrieval-based pipeline.
+First, a large text-image dataset would be embedded into semantic vectors to create an offline retrieval database.
+Then, at inference time, for a user's text query, the top-k relevant images would be retrieved to serve as exemplars for our guidance.
+Another interesting extension would be a zero-shot, data-free pipeline.
+We could envision a self-bootstrapping technique that first generates initial candidate images for a class, then automatically selects a diverse subset maximizing coverage (or ``diameter'') in a robust feature space, and finally uses this synthetically-generated set as the guidance exemplars.\looseness-1